ONSdigital/rdsa-utils/rdsa_utils/data_dic/README.md

 ## Features

-- Extract table information from DDL scripts (currently supports Hive).
+- Extract table information from DDL scripts (supports Hive & Non-Hive DDL Scripts).
 - Create data dictionaries in Markdown and Excel formats.
 - Convert Markdown files to themed HTML using a Jinja2 template.